Jean Stablinski: Retirement

 Stablinski retired from racing and was for six years manager of the Sonolor-Lejeune, signing Lucien Van Impe and Bernard Hinault as young unknowns.
 His son, Jacques Stablinski, born 1956, also became a professional cyclist and rode for Gitane-Campagnolo.
 He became known as "Petit Stab" but never had his father's talent.

 Jean Stablinski never stopped riding a bike until the illness that led to his death.
 He said he never put a drinks bottle on his bike when he rode for pleasure.
 He had spent too many years racing as a professional with no chance to stop and look around or to meet people, he told the historian Jean-Paul Ollivier on French television.
 If he had no water on his bike but a few euros in his pocket, he could stop and buy a drink at any bar he fancied and get into conversation with whomever he met.

 He became a member of Les Amis de Paris–Roubaix, enthusiasts and workers for the spring classic.
-It was Stablinski who suggested the cobbled path through the Arenberg forest.
+It was Stablinski who suggested that the route take in a cobbled path through the Arenberg forest known as the "Trouée d'Arenberg", or "Arenberg Trench".
 His qualifications were impeccable: as a miner he had worked beneath the road and as a cyclist he had ridden along it.

 He died after a long illness.
 On 7 April 2008 he was remembered by a memorial beside the Wallers-Arenberg road he had introduced to Paris–Roubaix.
 The memorial was made in blue limestone from Soignies by the sculptor Michel Karpovitch.
 The Velodrome Couvert Regional Jean-Stablinski in Roubaix is named after him.